queekusme/queekusme-vc-schema-attestation/draft-queekusme-vc-schema-attestation.md

 If a Schema Attestation Document is not made available at the well-known address, trust  **SHOULD** defer back to other methods for determining trust.

+Requests to the well-known Schema Attestation Document Endpoint **MUST** be made via a `HTTP POST` Request.

-The following is a non-normative example of an HTTP request for the Schema Attestation Document when the Schema Document url is `http://example.com/example-credential.json`
+The following is a non-normative example of a HTTP request for the Schema Attestation Document when the Schema Document url is `http://example.com/example-credential.json`

 ```
-GET /.well-known/schema-attestation/example-credential.json HTTP/1.1
+POST /.well-known/schema-attestation/example-credential.json HTTP/1.1
 Host: example.com
 ```
 ### Request Parameters